 We performed procedures to obtain audit evidence that the Commission had complied with the Financial Services Act, 2007; the Statutory Bodies (Accounts and Audit) Act, 1972; the Financial Reporting Act, 2004; the Public Procurement Act, 2006; and the National Code of Corporate Governance for Mauritius, 2016; in so far as these related to financial matters, financial management and other related matters.
-We performed procedures to identify findings in so far as these related to financial matters, financial management and other related matters, financial management and other related matters as these related to financial matters and other related matters are provided to gather evidence to express assurance on overall compliance with the above laws and regulations.
+We performed procedures to identify findings in so far as these related to financial matters, financial management and other related matters but not to gather evidence to express assurance on overall compliance with the above laws and regulations.